RYees/refund-by-location-dapp-ethereum/README.md

 * Developing smart contract.
    * With solidity programming
    * Testing and deploying the contract on ethereum blockchain
-* Building frontend mobile dApp
+* Building frontend web dApp
    * Designing the user interface
-   * Doing it with java programming
+   * Doing it with Reactjs
 * Connecting the frontend and smart contract backend

 ## Implementation